 As always if you make this marinated teriyaki eggplant be sure to leave me a comment, rate this recipe and tag me on Instagram.
 I love seeing all your photos of my recipe recreations!

-Mix it up by adding different vegetable or adding tofu for extra protein.
+Mix it up by adding different vegetables or adding tofu for extra protein.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.